remix-run/remix/docs/file-conventions/remix-config.md

 ## serverBuildTarget

-<docs-warning>This option is deprecated and will likely be removed in a future
+<docs-warning>This option is deprecated and will be removed in the next major version release.
+Use a combination of [`publicPath`][public-path],
-stable release.
-Use a combination of [`publicPath`][public-path], [`serverBuildPath`][server-build-path], [`serverConditions`][server-conditions],
+[`serverBuildPath`][server-build-path], [`serverConditions`][server-conditions],
 [`serverDependenciesToBundle`][server-dependencies-to-bundle]
 [`serverMainFields`][server-main-fields], [`serverMinify`][server-minify],